lilkho/MKS21X-FinalProject/README.md

 - Fixed bug where first player would have 2 turns
 - Fixed bug where adding and removing a new player would crash the game
 - Fixed bug where players could continuously draw
+- Added function to change background color if sudden death effect is activated
+- Added mode for drawing
+- Added different commands for different modes

+**1/21/19**
+- Changed win message to automatically exit out of private mode
+- Fixed bug where next player draws 1 card if current player draws
+- Added comments to all code
+- Removed useless methods